 While the restaurant and lounge has long occupied its home at 2416 W. State St., that building is not the original home of the Five O’Clock Club, which began life as a bar.

-Born in New York City in 1858, Dietrich came to Milwaukee as a youth and attended Milwaukee Public Schools.
-In the 1890s, Dietrich moved into the real estate, fire insurance and loan business in the mid-1890s.
-He was also active in politics and the community, serving as an alderman in two districts.
+Dietrich was born in New York City in 1858, and came to Milwaukee as a child.
+In the 1890s, Dietrich moved into the real estate, fire insurance and loan business.
+Active in politics, he was elected as an alderman in two districts.

-Like many of his colleagues, Dietrich invested in the construction of commercial buildings which could be rented to tenants – both residential and commercial – and sold at a profit.
+Dietrich invested in the construction of commercial buildings which could be rented to tenants – both residential and commercial – and sold at a profit, and this building was one of them.

-The building, which would house two stores and two apartments was constructed by mason R. Hoeppner and carpenter William Strack to erect the structure.
+The building was constructed by mason R. Hoeppner and carpenter William Strack.

 A 1934 floor plan found among city records.

-A 1909 permit suggests that one of the retail spaces was to house a bakery.
-In 1910, a machinist named Carl Birschel opened a delicatessen in one of the storefronts, and operated there until 1919.
+One of the retail spaces was to house a bakery and in 1910, a machinist named Carl Birschel opened a delicatessen, which operated nearly a decade.

-By 1920, William Schneider opened a pharmacy in the building which, by 1927, was run by Ben Porath, who lived upstairs.
-Porath died four years later at the age of 38, his shop by then renamed Ben’s Drug Store.
+By 1920, William Schneider opened a pharmacy, that by the late 1920s was operated by Ben Porath, who lived in one of the apartments above with his family and who renamed the business Ben's Drug Store.

-In 1932, a grease trap was installed and a "Mr. Turner" opened a restaurant in the former drug store, but he was soon replaced by Alma Lapsley, who changed the name to Mother’s Restaurant.
+The following year, a "Mr. Turner" opened a restaurant in the former drug store, but he soon gave way to Alma Lapsley, who ran it as Mother’s Restaurant.

-When Murray closed, Adrian Traas took over and the era of the Five O’Clock Club begins on 24th and State.
+When Murray was finished, Adrian Traas took over and the era of the Five O’Clock Club begins on 24th and State.

-The birthplace of the Five O’Clock Club was a long-gone tavern building at 1217 W. Galena St., now a barren lot overlooking the I-43 freeway (and, perhaps appropriately, Leinenkugel’s 10th Street Brewery across the busy interstate).
+The birthplace of the Five O’Clock Club was a long-gone tavern building at 1217 W. Galena St., now a barren lot overlooking the I-43 freeway and Leinenkugel’s 10th Street Brewery across the busy interstate.

-When Prohibition ended in 1933, this place became Fellner’s Tavern but by 1936 Bertha Mack and her husband had taken it over and renamed it the Five O’Clock Club.
+When Prohibition ended in 1933, Fellner’s Tavern operated here but by 1936 Bertha Mack and her husband had taken it over and renamed it the Five O’Clock Club.

-"Your drink is on the house every afternoon at five, with Mack’s compliments," declared a newspaper ad.
+"Your drink is on the house every afternoon at five, with Mack’s compliments," read one newspaper ad.
 "Come in soon, come in often.
 A delicious full course dinner, complete from soup to dessert, offering delicious chicken and steak."

 The cost of that meal?
 Sixty-five cents.